-Dr. Kinzy joined Western Michigan University in 2018 as vice president of research and professor of biological sciences.
+President Kinzy came to Illinois State from Western Michigan University, where she served as Vice President for Research and Innovation.
 Previously at Rutgers, Dr. Kinzy served in a series of administrative roles, including director of the RWJMS/Rutgers University/Princeton University MD/Ph.D.
 Program, executive director of the RWJMS DNA Core Facility, and senior associate dean of the Graduate School of Biomedical Sciences and Research at RWJMS.
 She has published in the areas of research training for medical students, peer mentoring of graduate students, and graduate education.
 She was elevated to vice president for research for Rutgers, overseeing the offices responsible for research and sponsored programs, corporate contracts, grant and contract accounting, facilitation of major research initiatives, and corporate engagement.

 Her service is best exemplified with the American Society for Biochemistry and Molecular Biology, where she has been a national meeting session organizer and chair of the membership and public affairs advisory committees.
 She was a member of the Association for Public Land-Grant Universities Council on Research Executive Committee.
 She works to advocate for research polices and funding and education priorities.
 She was an invited member of an ASBMB-organized Summit on the Sustainability of the Biomedical Research Enterprise, working with a select group of thought leaders to craft action items on career training for students and post docs, paths for staff scientists, and mechanisms to assure stable funding for research.